The author is a guitarist and bassist with over 35 years of experience as a musician.

 Jackson King V

-But there is something about the look of the King V that screams metal, and something about the sound that just plain screams.
-The Pro Series King V has an alder body.
-Add in the active EMG pickups, and the King V not only looks amazing, but has the guts to back it up.
-Twenty-four frets give you all the room you need for soloing, and the through-body neck allows for great sustain.
+But my top choice is the King V. There is something about the look of the King V that screams metal, and something about the sound that just plain screams.
+The Pro Series King V has a mahogany body with a maple neck for amazing sustain.
+Twenty-four frets on an ebony fingerboard give you all the room you need for soloing.

 B.C.
 Rich Warlock

 B.C.
 Rich guitars have been synonymous with metal for over thirty years.
 From Mick Mars of Motley Crue to Lita Ford, to Chuck Schuldiner of Death, to Kerry King of Slayer today, B.C.
 Rich shaped the sound of hard rock, death metal, and thrash.

 There are many great designs in the B.C.
 Rich lineup: famous guitars like the Mockingbird, Bich, Virgo, Ironbird, Virgin, and of course the Warlock.

 The Warlock has stood the test of time, and it's a classic in its own right.
 But today there is another guitar that takes the Warlock design a step further, and B.C.
 Rich calls it the Warbeast.

 The MK3 series Warlock and Warbeast feature hot pickups, a mahogany body for powerful resonance, and a bolt-on maple neck.
 The rosewood fretboard allows notes to ring crisp, and of course, you get the obligatory double-locking tremolo.

 Impress your friends and scare your neighbors.
 The Warlock and Warbeast are true metal monsters that live up to their names.